Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Observations

-An r-process pattern (defined here as $\text{[Eu/Ba]}>~+0.3$) can be seen even in metal-poor stars with bulk deficiencies in n-capture elements: {In Fig.~\ref{ssrdiffs} we show abundances differences between observed stellar abundances and those of the solar system attributed only to the r~process.
+An r-process pattern (defined here as $\text{[Eu/Ba]}>~+0.3$) can be seen even in MP stars with bulk deficiencies in neutron-capture elements: In Fig.~\ref{ssrdiffs} we show differences in abundances between stellar observations and those of the solar system attributed only to the r-process.
 Fig.~\ref{ssrdiffs} is similar in structure to those of~\citet{Honda.Aoki.ea:2007} and \citet{Roederer.Cowan.ea:2010}.
-As defined in the figure, if $\Delta\log \epsilon=0$, then the stellar n-capture abundance set is identical to the solar-system r-process-only distribution.
-This is clearly the case for elements in the atomic numbers range $Z=57$--78, e.g. La--Pt in CS31082-001 \citep{siqueira13}.
-All extremely r-process-rich stars (classified as ``r-II'': $\text{[Eu/Fe]} >+1$) have similar abundance runs in the heavy n-capture elements, as discussed above.
-However, many metal-poor stars with a clear dominance of the r~process, as defined by $\text{[Eu/Ba]}>~+0.3$, have abrupt drop-offs in abundances through the rare-earth domain.
+As defined in the figure, if $\Delta\log \epsilon=0$, then the stellar neutron-capture abundance set is identical to the solar-system r-process-only distribution.
+This is clearly the case for elements in the atomic numbers range $Z=57$--78, e.g.\ La--Pt in CS31082-001 \citep{siqueira13}.
+All extremely r-process-rich stars (classified as ``r-II'': $\text{[Eu/Fe]} >+1$) have similar abundance runs in the heavy neutron-capture elements, as discussed above.
+However, many MP stars with a clear dominance of the r-process, as defined by $\text{[Eu/Ba]}>+0.3$, have abrupt drop-offs in abundances through the rare-earth domain.
 The most dramatic examples are the truncated r-process stars shown in Fig.~\ref{ssrdiffs}: HD~122563 \citep{honda06} and HD~88609 \citep{Honda.Aoki.ea:2007}.
-Intermediate cases are abound, as shown in \citet{Roederer.Sneden.ea:2010}.}
+Intermediate cases are abound, as shown in \citet{Roederer.Sneden.ea:2010}.

 To understand the types and nature of the nucleosynthesis, along with identifying the stellar sites and the identities of the first stars in our Galaxy, demands highly precise stellar abundance observations.
 Those require both high-resolution spectrographic measurements and accurate atomic data.
-Thus, the discovery of Metal Poor (MP) stars renewed efforts to improve atomic data for many heavy (beyond the Fe-group) n-capture elements \citep[see e.g.,][]{sneden09}, as discussed below in section~\ref{sec:atomic-elements-stars}.
+Thus, the discovery of MP stars renewed efforts to improve atomic data for many heavy (beyond the Fe-group) neutron-capture elements \citep[see e.g.,][]{sneden09}, as discussed below in section~\ref{sec:atomic-elements-stars}.